-We are honoured to work closely with Captain Hannah Winterbourne, of the Royal Electrical Mechanical Engineers.
+We are honoured to work closely with Captain Hannah Graf, of the Royal Electrical Mechanical Engineers.
 The first transgender officer, Hannah is a staunch supporter of the work we do, and we are honoured to have her as our patron.

 Hannah went to a military sixth form college at the age of 16 and subsequently studied for her Masters of Engineering at Newcastle University before commissioning from the Royal Military Academy Sandhurst in 2010.
 Since joining the Army Hannah has commanded troops around the world, including Germany, Canada, Kenya and Afghanistan.

-Hannah is also a transgender woman and like most people growing up with Gender Dysphoria, she spent her early years uncomfortable with the gender that she was assigned at birth.
+Hannah is also a transgender woman and like most people growing up with gender dysphoria, she spent her early years uncomfortable with the gender that she was assigned at birth.
 Unable to understand at a young age what those feelings meant, she continued to live a male life until she came to terms with her identity at the age of 23.
 Since then she has transitioned both in and out of the Army and lives a happy and fulfilling life.

 People come to Mermaids for a variety of reasons.
 Some are parents who need help in coming to terms with their child’s identity and advice on how to support them, some come because they themselves are transgender and their family are not able to accept them and some come because they need help to educate services such as their children’s school.
 Whatever the reason, they are welcomed into the family and given a safe space to feel valued and understood.